 BY FABIO MASSIMO PARENTI

-The author is associate professor of international studies at the International Institute Lorenzo de’ Medici, Florence, member of CCERRI think tank, Zhengzhou, and member of EURISPES, Laboratorio BRICS, Rome.
-His latest book is Geofinance and Geopolitics, Egea. firstname.lastname@example.org
+(The author is associate professor of Geography/International studies (ASN), teaching at the International Institute Lorenzo de’ Medici, Florence.
+He is also member of CCERRI think tank, Zhengzhou, and EURISPES, Laboratorio BRICS, Rome.
+His latest book is Geofinance and Geopolitics, Egea.
+On twitter @fabiomassimos)